 Dynamism has sold leading-edge technology, with five-star customer support, for 18 years.

-The Ultimaker 3 Extended is an entirely new, industrial-grade large format 3D printer designed from the ground up by Ultimaker.
+The Ultimaker 3 is an entirely new, industrial-grade large format 3D printer designed from the ground up by Ultimaker.
 Innovations in Ultimaker 3 result in true design and build freedom.
-And, the Ultimaker 3 Extended allows complex geometries and mixed materials, all with minimal user intervention.
+And, the Ultimaker 3 allows complex geometries and mixed materials, all with minimal user intervention.

 A completely redesigned extrusion system allows sophisticated dual material printing.

 The Ultimaker 3 goes beyond simple dual-extrusion with swappable print cores (within each extruder) that best performance based for each material being used, and an innovative industrial design that moves the unused nozzle out of the way during printing.
 All aspects of the print, from the specific print core, to the material being used, are automatically recognized by the Ultimaker 3’s software (Cura), which prints at optimal settings for any scenario.

 You can combine build and water-soluble support materials to achieve superior surface finish and complex geometries with ease.
 Or, use multiple colors to create a unique look without the need for paint.
 The print core system allows for faster material swaps and a greater ease of use.
 And the print core’s customized internal geometry allows for cores optimized for both build and support material.
 This redesign allows for fewer clogs and greater reliability.
 Spend more time printing!